 We had to relocate because we’re based in Tasmania.
 So we went up there, Sydney for three months, while we had all this treatment, and it was commenced on chemotherapy.
-There was never any discussion about nutrition or what you could potentially do to take back control of your own health.
+There was never any discussion about nutrition or what you could potentially do to take back control of your health.

 So the doctors were doing what they believed.
 And what Gary and I’ve started the term is band-aiding sick care, and not understanding the role of preventative health, and even the role of nutrition as food, what we say food as medicine, so it was just a big overlooked area.

 So it was becoming this vicious cycle of medical issues.
-Mind you he learn to walk and he was back operating and you know, all these other things, but he had terrible headaches and, was having those medications.
+Mind you he learned to walk and he was back operating and you know, all these other things, but he had terrible headaches and, was having those medications.

 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?

 What things should I avoid?
 In case I make matters worse, doctors will explain things.
-But obviously, because you’ve never had a stroke before, you probably don’t know what questions to ask.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.
 If this is you, you may be missing out on doing things that could help speed up your recovery.

-If you finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
+If you find yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.

-These seven questions are the ones bill wished he’d asked when he was recovering from a stroke.
+These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition.
 They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide.
 It’s free.

 Dominic D’Agostino was doing some work in the US, Colin Champ and so he contacted them.
 Started talking to them about the role of sugar.
 He read David Gillespie’s book Sweet Poison, but what does a lawyer know about sugar that I don’t know?

-And for him, he needed to take that extra step and cut out special or refined processed carbohydrates and he eats minimal below ground vegetables and things like that which also have a carbohydrate content.
+And for him, he needed to take that extra step and cut out special or refined processed carbohydrates and he eats minimal below-ground vegetables and things like that which also have a carbohydrate content.

 By 2014.
 He came, he was able to be supervised to come off chemotherapy and he’s been off for five and a half years.
 And that’s something that he could never achieve while he was on a high carbohydrate, high sugar, glucose diet.

 And I don’t know if you found with your bleeding and just the treatment and medications and whatever else you might have been subjected to.
-But Gary had a real drive for sugar The chemotherapy cancer and because part of the complication of his surgery was the he developed what’s called diabetes insipidus.
+But Gary had a real drive for sugar The chemotherapy cancer and part of the complication of his surgery was that he developed what’s called diabetes insipidus.